Play Live Radio

 Walkable areas

-The Pioneer Square neighborhood near the stadium will become a walkable fan zone during the six match days.
+The Pioneer Square neighborhood near the stadium will become a walkable fan zone during the match days.
 The city has more information about changes during those days.

 Sound Transit

 Sound Transit plans to run additional service this summer, with the Link light rail running more frequently on game days, as well as special Sounder game trains.
+Bikes and scooters are not allowed on trains on match days.
+Sound Transit recommends:

 ORCA now has a tap-to-pay option, which allows riders to use any contactless debit or credit card to pay their fare.
 The agency also has a new overnight ST Express bus service from Seattle-Tacoma International Airport to downtown Seattle.